amouro/generative_ai_slide/slides.md

 # What we should do

-- Start trying to use AI to improve your work, find how to emplify your efforts
+- <span class="text-lightblue-400 font-extrabold">Start trying</span> to use AI to improve your work, find how to emplify your efforts
-- Think how AI could be part of your work in two years.
+- Think how AI could be part of your work in <span class="text-lightblue-400 font-extrabold">two</span> years.

 ---
 transition: fade-out